Xiao97Wang/Graphical-User-Interface-for-Tensor-Network-contraction/README.md

 python GUI_TN_contraction_v002.py

-(make sure your environment contains a python can import numpy and PyQt5)
+(make sure your environment contains a python that can import numpy and PyQt5)

 ###############################################